1005 N. Marion St.

 • aircraft

 As of September 30, 2020, the Asset Forfeiture Division of the United States Marshals Service estimates having more than 19,000 assets valued at more than $2.78 billion.
-In fiscal year 2020, more than $246 million was shared with participating state and local law enforcement agencies.
+In the fiscal year 2020, more than $246 million was shared with participating state and local law enforcement agencies.

 Created in 1984, the Asset Forfeiture Program is governed by the Comprehensive Crime Control Act.
 In addition to the U.S. Marshals Service, other participants include: